trevtrich/greenkeeper-keeper/README.md

 ## Tagging strategy

-Since this instance is intended as a reference instance of a [hapi](https://hapijs.com/) server using the [hapi-greenkeeper-keeper](https://github.com/greenkeeper-keeper/hapi-greenkeeper-keeper) plugin, the instance is versions solely based on the version of the plugin.
+Since this instance is an instance of a [hapi](https://hapijs.com/) server using the [hapi-greenkeeper-keeper](https://github.com/greenkeeper-keeper/hapi-greenkeeper-keeper) plugin, the instance is versions solely based on the version of the plugin.
 Each time a new version of the plugin is this repo is tagged with that version.